 Rehearsals and Performances

 We rehearse on Wednesday evenings on the 4th floor of the Collegiate School at 301 Freedom Place South between West 61st and West 62nd Streets.

 Weekly rehearsals are mandatory, though a few absences per season are allowed.
 Our rehearsal schedule follows the Collegiate School academic calendar.
 Additional rehearsals are typically held the week prior to our concerts.
 Though our rehearsals are fun and informal, we take the music seriously and often sing challenging material.
 Our concerts are highly professional and well attended.

 The Collegiate Singers always has a regular spot on the Collegiate School holiday program in December.

 As a group, we’re also committed to community outreach with our music.
-For the past several years, we have performed additional concerts at the nearby Williams Residence, a Salvation Army senior home, and The New Jewish Home, both on the Upper West Side.
+For the past several years, we have performed additional concerts at the Upper West Side's Williams Residence Salvation Army senior home and The New Jewish Home, as well as the Mary Manning Walsh Home on York Avenue.

 Our Intern Program